Rhode Island (RI) lease form

 Revun generates a Rhode Island-ready lease with the required disclosures and clauses built in, then handles e-signature, rent, and renewals on the same platform.

 General information, not legal advice.
 Governing statute: Rhode Island Residential Landlord and Tenant Act, R.I.
-Gen. Laws Chapter 34-18.
+Gen. Laws Title 34, Chapter 18.
 Confirm current requirements or consult an attorney before finalizing a lease.

 Rhode Island lease FAQ